rayallll/queendom_social_media_web/README.md

 A student life website for universities and colleges.

 ## Project Description
+- **Project Type**:<br>
-- **Project Type**: Self-developed Social Media Website
+Self-developed Social Media Website
+- **Project Motivations**:<br>
-- **Project Motivations**: When university students want to access the information, some information is posted on various platforms, including websites, social media, or even on bulletin boards spread around the campus.
+When university students want to access the information, some information is posted on various platforms, including websites, social media, or even on bulletin boards spread around the campus.
 There needs to be one platform to gather all the unacademic information and make them accessible to all students

 ## Project Summary
-- **Completed Functionalities**:
+- **Completed Functionalities**:<br>
+User authentication (login, registration, password reset).<br>
+Profile management with personalized data.<br>
+Real-time trending topics.<br>
+Q&A board for student interactions.<br>
+Personal homepage for user posts and favorites.<br>
+Block functionality for managing interactions.<br>
+Content posting with rich media support.<br>
+Real-time notifications.<br>

-- **Project Goal**: Build a stronger community, improve resource acquisition and exchange efficiency, and collect data to enhance school services.
+- **Project Goal**: <br>
+Build a stronger community, improve resource acquisition and exchange efficiency, and collect data to enhance school services.
 - **Language Package**:<br>
 **Frontend**: *Javascript, HTML, CSS*<br>
 **Backend**: *Node.js, Django*<br>